The Lord of the Rings Motion Picture Trilogy: The Exhibition: Special effects

 The travelling exhibit had one 'permanent' interactive special effects demonstration.
-A cart, like the one Gandalf rides into Hobbiton on at the beginning of The Fellowship of the Ring, is set up, using the principle of forced perspective.
-Visitors who sat on the cart could see themselves in video monitors shrunk down to Hobbit-size, or enlarged to Gandalf-size.
-Even though the two halves of the cart were different sizes (or, as in the movies, a different distance from the camera), viewers' eyes were tricked, with a little help from digital editing, into thinking that the two halves of the cart were in fact one cart, and the people on it differed vastly in size.
-The same basic process was used for much of the size-changing special effects in the films, including the scenes where Gandalf sits down to tea at Bag End.
-This is actually one of the simplest and oldest movie special effects, aided by modern digital technology.
+A cart, like the one Gandalf rides into Hobbiton on at the beginning of The Fellowship of the Ring, is set up using the principle of split screen.
+Visitors who sat on one of two cart sets could see themselves in video monitors shrunk down to Hobbit-size, or enlarged to Gandalf-size.
+Even though the two halves of the cart were different sizes (or, as in the movies, a different distance from the camera), viewers' eyes were tricked, with a little help from a digital split screen, into thinking that the two halves of the cart were in fact one cart, and the people on it differed vastly in size.

 At the Museum of Science, Boston, two more interactive demonstrations were added to the Exhibit.
 A laser scanner, exactly like the one used by Weta Workshop, was used to scan the contours of each visitor's face, creating a digital model in the computer, which was then shaded and textured to look like one of the Argonath, the Statues of the Kings.
 These hand-held laser scanners were used to scan in all the main actors, as well as a large number & variety of models and maquettes to create digital creatures and characters for the movies.
 This allowed everything from Shelob to the cave troll to have more realistic size, proportions, and shapes.
 For some scenes, such as the crossing of the Bridge of Khazad-dûm as it collapses, the entire cast was replaced for a few seconds by digital doubles; the laser scanning technology helped make these doubles look like the real characters.

-Also, a motion capture demonstration was created by the HITLabNZ, in which visitors wielding coloured foam weapons could move against a green screen and watch an Orc, Elf, or Gondorian Soldier move the same way they did.
+Also, a motion capture demonstration was created by the HIT Lab NZ, in which visitors wielding coloured foam weapons could move against a green screen and watch an Orc, Elf, or Gondorian Soldier move the same way they did.
 In the making of the films, especially for the motion capture process that yielded Gollum, a special suit had to be worn, covered in sensors.
 This allowed for a much more accurate and precise motion capture result than the suit-less camera-based demonstration in the Exhibit, but the basic idea was the same.